Abdul Hakim Haqqani

-Abdulhakim Haqqani (Note: عبد الحكيم حقاني, /ps/.) (born 1967), also known as Abdulhakim Ishaqzai, (Note: عبد الحكيم اسحاقزى, /ps/.) is an Afghan Islamic scholar and writer who has been the chief justice of Afghanistan in the Islamic Emirate of Afghanistan since 2021.
+Abdul Hakim Haqqani (Note: عبد الحكيم حقاني, /ps/.) (born 1967) is an Afghan Islamic scholar and writer who has been the chief justice of Afghanistan in the Islamic Emirate of Afghanistan since 2021.
 He has also served as chief justice of the Supreme Court in the 1996–2001 Islamic Emirate of Afghanistan.

 He was the chairman of the Taliban negotiation team in the Qatar office.
 He is one of the founding members of the Taliban and was a close associate of the late leader Mullah Mohammed Omar.
 In July 2025, the International Criminal Court issued arrest warrants for Haqqani over charges claiming the mistreatment of women by the Taliban in Afghanistan.

 Early life

 Haqqani was born to Mawlawi Khudaidad in 1967 in the Panjwayi District of Kandahar Province, Afghanistan.
+He belongs to the Ishaqzai tribe of Pashtuns.

-He graduated from Darul Uloom Haqqania, a Deobandi Islamic seminary, in Pakistan, and taught there for a time.
+Abdul Hakim graduated from Darul Uloom Haqqania, a Deobandi Islamic seminary, in Pakistan, and taught there for a time.
+He gained the surname Haqqani from his affiliation with Darul Uloom Haqqania and is not related to Sirajuddin Haqqani.